 All proposed expenses must follow university policies and guidelines for purchasing and payroll.
-Individuals applying for the grant are strongly encouraged to make an appointment to meet with Language Institute accountant Skender Jahiu, for a review of their proposed budget before submitting it with the application.
+Applicants should use the budget template to prepare and submit their budget Individuals applying for the grant are strongly encouraged to make an appointment to meet with Language Institute accountant Skender Jahiu, for a review of their proposed budget before submitting it with the application.

 Applications will be reviewed by a committee as soon as possible after each application deadline.
 The committee will consider the following in reviewing applications and making decisions on awards: